 Diagnostic methods and aims:

-In Tibetan medicine, a diagnosis is made by various techniques such as,
+In Tibetan medicine, a diagnosis is made by various techniques such as

 - Pulse reading

-- Urine analyzing
+- Urine analysis

 - Constitutional identifies